 I was first drawn to the practical process of hand weaving when I took a course in textiles at what was then the West Surrey College of Art and Design.
 Since then I have followed the path of a Craftsman Hand Weaver attending fairs, exhibitions and trade shows.

-I moved to North Wales in 1982 where I was demonstrating in the Bodeilio Weaving Centre on Anglesey.
-In 1986 I set up the Seion Weaving Centre in Llanberis.
+In 1982 I moved to North Wales where I was demonstrating in the Bodeilio Weaving Centre on Anglesey.
+A few years later I set up the Seion Weaving Centre in Llanberis.
 We had 4 textile designers working in a shared studio that was open to visitors, a permanent exhibition telling the Story of Weaving from its earliest form to the present day, a gallery with changing exhibitions and a gift shop.
 We also sold looms, yarns, fibres and spinning wheels.